 As countries look to strengthen their clean energy sector in the wake of the recession, many existing government programs and those under consideration have begun to include some kind of local content requirement.
-SEIA is monitoring the development of local content provisions and will work to decrease these trade barriers to strengthen exports of U.S. solarp products.
-Learn more about local content provisions.
+SEIA is monitoring the development of local content provisions and will work to decrease these trade barriers to strengthen exports of U.S. solar products.

 Although used in small amounts, rare earth minerals and other critical minerals are an essential element to the development and manufacturing of solar technologies.